-Opec+ Maintains Output Reduction To Boost Oil Prices
+OPEC+ Maintains Output Reduction To Boost Oil Prices

-(MENAFN- Khaleej Times) An Opec+ panel recommended on Wednesday that the oil producer group keep its current output reduction strategy unchanged after heavyweights Saudi Arabia and Russia vowed to maintain their cuts to prop up prices.
+(MENAFN- Jordan Times) VIENNA - An OPEC+ panel recommended on Wednesday that the oil cartel keep its current output reduction strategy unchanged after heavyweights Saudi Arabia and Russia vowed to maintain their cuts to prop up prices.

 Oil prices recovered in recent months and approached $100 per barrel last week as top producers Saudi Arabia and Russia have taken millions of barrels off the market.